 How can CMS support you?

-Our services are carefully tailored to your requirements and include coverage of the following areas:
+Our services are carefully tailored to your requirements and include:

 - Assessing the impact of the disclosure requirements on your company, including analysis of your business models

 - Specific analysis of individual arrangements and products with regard to any disclosure requirement

 - Systematic support for identifying, assessing, documenting and notifying reportable tax arrangements

 - Training employees on their disclosure duties and assessing disclosure responsibilities